100 Notable alumni of

 -

 Michael Todd Tirico is an American sportscaster.
-He is currently the NFL play-by-play announcer on NBC's Sunday Night Football, having replaced Al Michaels in 2022, and is set to become the lead play-by-play announcer for the network's return of NBA coverage in 2025.
-From 2006 to 2015, Tirico served as a play-by-play announcer on ESPN's Monday Night Football.
-Tirico has called a multitude of sports in his career, including the NBA, NHL, college football and basketball, golf, tennis, and World Cup soccer.
+He is currently the lead play-by-play announcer for NBC Sunday Night Football, having replaced Al Michaels in 2022, and became the lead play-by-play announcer for NBC's NBA coverage in 2025.
+Tirico is also the primary primetime host for the Olympics on NBC and the host of Triple Crown races on NBC.

 -